jstimpfle/python-wsl/doc/index.rst

 Custom datatypes are quite easy to add.
 We need a decoder and an encoder for values in database tuples.
 The decoder gets the line and the position in that line where a value of that datatype is supposed to begin.
-It parses the value and returns it together with the position of the first unconsumed character.
+It returns the parsed value and the position of the first unconsumed character (or raises *wsl.ParseError*).
 The encoder just serializes any given value to a string.
 Let's make a decoder / encoder pair for base64 encoded data.

 .. code:: python3